matt6gsr/react-hooks-movie-search/README.md

 ## React Hooks Film Search

-This React project is a small film search app displaying the use of new React Hooks, in particular useState, useReducer and useEffect in functional components instead of using class components.
+This ReactJS project is a small film search app displaying the use of React Hooks, in particular useState, useReducer and useEffect in functional components instead of using complex class components.
 It uses the [OMDB](http://www.omdbapi.com/) api to retrive the results of the search.
 The api returns a maximum of 10 results.
+I followed a tutorial to teach myself these new additions to the ReactJS framework, however I refactored where possible and added changes like a spinner, also converting this spinner into a hook.

 ## Getting Started